Package 'cffr'

 Description

-This function writes out a CITATION.cff file for a given package.
-This function is basically a wrapper around cff_create() to both create the cff object and writes it out to a YAML-formatted file in one command.
+This function writes a CITATION.cff file for a given package.
+It wraps cff_create() to create the cff object and write it to a YAML-formatted file in one command.

 Usage